-The CIPM is made up of eighteen individuals, each of a different nationality.
-Its principal task is to promote world-wide uniformity in units of measurement and it does this by direct action or by submitting draft resolutions to the General Conference (CGPM).
+The principal task of the CIPM is to promote world-wide uniformity in units of measurement and it does this by direct action or by submitting draft resolutions to the General Conference (CGPM).

 Duties of the CIPM include the responsibility to: